How does Mrs. Maisel look so marvelous? The design dream team shares secrets

 Connecting to memories

 Zakowska, DeCarlo and Regan, who work together closely, are just three members of The Marvelous Mrs. Maisel team up for awards at this year's Emmys, which air Sunday, Sept.
-22. Amy Sherman-Palladino's show is nominated for 20 statues in total.
+22. Amy Sherman-Palladino's show is nominated for 20 statues in total, including Outstanding Comedy Series.

-Season 3 doesn't yet have a release date.
-A new promo picture for the season came out last week, but the artists I spoke to stayed mum on what's to come for the marvelous main character who's gained such a loyal following.
+A trailer for season 3 that dropped Monday shows Midge in Miami and embarking on a USO tour to entertain the troops, but the artists I spoke to stayed mum on what's to come for the marvelous main character who's gained such a loyal following.

 Zakowska attributes the popularity of the show to the characters, humor and intricately detailed world.
 But it's more than that, she thinks.